davecoll3/GotNoBeans/README.md

 ![Colour Pallet](/documentation/readme_images/colours.png)

 ### Fonts
 * The Google font of Roboto Mono was chosen for this site.
 A monospaced member of the Roboto family type, this font is optimised for readability on screens across a wide variety of devices and reading environments.
-It works very well with the site theme and helps to provide a clean asthetic.
+It works very well with the site theme and helps to provide a clean aesthetic.

 ### Structure
 * The information architecture type used for this site is the hierarchical tree structure.
 This common structure allows for simple navigation throughout the site and allows for easy expansion of the site in the future.
 The use of the burger navigation icon, along with a floating return to top button, help to overcome the common issues with this structure on mobile devices.